AlexisRellon/Password-Generator/README.md

 Random passwords are more diverse and unlikely to be repeated, which reduces the exposure and impact of a potential breach.
 3. **Convenience**: They are easier to manage and store with a password manager or a clipboard.
 Human-generated passwords can be hard to remember or type, especially if they are long or complex.
-Random passwords can be easily generated, copied, and pasted with a program or a tool, such as Random Password Generator or Pyperclip, which saves time and effort for the user.
+Random passwords can be easily generated, copied, and pasted with a program or a tool, such as Random Password Generator which saves time and effort for the user.
 ---

 # Installation and Usage